UFC Fight Night: Hunt vs. Nelson: Background

 The event was the third time that the organization hosted a fight card in Saitama, following UFC 144: Edgar vs. Henderson in February 2012 and UFC on Fuel TV: Silva vs. Stann in March 2013.

 The event was headlined by a heavyweight bout between Roy Nelson and Mark Hunt.

 Tatsuya Kawajiri was briefly linked to a matchup at the event with Darren Elkins, however the bout never materialized as Kawajiri was sidelined indefinitely with a detached retina.

 Chris Cariaso was originally scheduled to face Kyoji Horiguchi at the event.
 However, Cariaso was pulled from the bout with Horoguchi in favor of a matchup with current flyweight champion Demetrious Johnson at UFC 178.
 Horiguchi faced Jon Delos Reyes.

 Kyle Noke was expected to face Yoshihiro Akiyama at the event, but eventually was forced out of the bout with a knee injury.
 Akiyama instead faced Amir Sadollah.

 Urijah Faber was briefly linked to a bout with Masanori Kanehara at the event.
 However, before the bout was officially announced, Faber was removed due to injury and Kanehara faced Alex Caceres.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses:
+The following fighters received $50,000 bonuses: